UBERTC/GCC-UBER/gcc/config/aarch64/iterators.md

  [
     UNSPEC_ASHIFT_SIGNED	; Used in aarch-simd.md.
     UNSPEC_ASHIFT_UNSIGNED	; Used in aarch64-simd.md.
-    UNSPEC_FMAX		; Used in aarch64-simd.md.
-    UNSPEC_FMAXNMV	; Used in aarch64-simd.md.
     UNSPEC_FMAXV	; Used in aarch64-simd.md.
-    UNSPEC_FMIN		; Used in aarch64-simd.md.
-    UNSPEC_FMINNMV	; Used in aarch64-simd.md.
     UNSPEC_FMINV	; Used in aarch64-simd.md.
     UNSPEC_FADDV	; Used in aarch64-simd.md.
-    UNSPEC_SADDV	; Used in aarch64-simd.md.
-    UNSPEC_UADDV	; Used in aarch64-simd.md.
+    UNSPEC_ADDV		; Used in aarch64-simd.md.
     UNSPEC_SMAXV	; Used in aarch64-simd.md.
     UNSPEC_SMINV	; Used in aarch64-simd.md.
     UNSPEC_UMAXV	; Used in aarch64-simd.md.